+This shape is a bit top heavy with broad shoulders, large bust and narrow hips.
 To create the illusion of an hourglass, it helps to balance the lower body with the upper body.
 Best to wear flowing fabrics, low to medium-low necklines, a well-fitted bra and dresses that flow from the waist.
 This shape looks great in an A-line or Ball Gown type of wedding dress that has a strapless or sweetheart neckline.

 This shape is full-figured from the hips up, though your legs can be on the thin side.

 and the Ball Gown with a sweetheart or strapless neckline.
 The fitted bodice plays up your ample bust and gives your waist definition.

 This shape, know as the pear-shape, presents as the bottom half of your body, hips, thighs and bottom having more weight than your top half.
 For a more proportioned look, you would look beautiful in an Empire, A-Line or Ball Gown wedding dress with a strapless, or halter top with circular collar.

 The Mermaid or Trumpet Wedding Dress

 Mermaid or Trumpet style wedding dresses hug the curves closely and are a great choice if you feel like to want to accentuate your curvy figure.This popular style is most flattering to hourglass and rectangle shape.Women that are petite may find that it shortens their appearance and so may find this unappealing.
 This isa beautiful shape for the fit, yet curvy girl.